How to gain confidence: Proven tips for developing and building self-assurance

 7. Fear of failure: Everyone fears failing at times, but if the fear is so strong that it stops you from trying new things, it's likely linked to low self-confidence.

-How to be more confident: 13 tips to build self-confidence
+How to be more confident: 13 tips to develop self-confidence

 If you’re ready to build self-confidence, start applying a few tips today.
 Take these steps one at a time—there's no rush, and every step inches you closer to a more confident you.